RupeshKumar4511/Web-Designing-and-Development/README.md

 # Note :

-HTML files are saved with .html or .htm extension.
+HTML files can be saved with .html or .htm extension.
 <br>
 combination of html tags and contents are called html elements .
 <br>